Connect with others who understand.

 Common Side Effects of Hormone Therapy

-The ovaries produce estrogen and progesterone and control the menstrual cycle.
+The ovaries produce estrogen and progesterone, which regulate the menstrual cycle.
 Menopause occurs naturally when the ovaries produce fewer hormones, causing menstrual periods to stop.
-Because hormone therapies for HR-positive cancer reduce hormone signaling, they can also cause menopausal symptoms, especially for people who have not already experienced menopause.
+Because hormone therapies for HR-positive cancer reduce hormone signaling, they can also trigger menopausal symptoms, especially for people who haven’t yet gone through menopause.

 Common menopausal symptoms include: